brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/SOUND.md

 SOUND LOAD variable, "filename"
 ```

-Loads a WAV file into memory and assigns a **sound handle** to `variable`.
+Loads an audio file into memory and assigns a **sound handle** to `variable`.

 **Notes**

-* Only PCM and IEEE float WAV files are supported.
+* WAV, MP3, FLAC, and Ogg/Vorbis are supported, depending on which codecs are loaded.
 * Sound data is stored in RAM until freed.
 Large audio files may consume significant memory.
 * Sound handles are distinct from streams: